EFFECTIVE INSTRUCTION IN VIRTUAL HIGHER EDUCATION:

 Much like a machine, each component supports the others as all three components are interrelated.
 In order to be successfully present, all three components must be applied in unison.
 Presence is incorporated within the Community of Inquiry Model (Col).

-Media development by Rebecca Hayes, Ashford University
+Media development by Rebecca Hayes, University of Arizona Global Campus

 Community of Inquiry